 It was a nice change from the Yucatan.
 We were used to paying big coin to see natural (or ancient) wonders with hundreds of other tourists.
 Almost anything worth seeing along the Yucatan peninsula was fenced in so the gringos would have to pay at the gate.
 Spending time virtually alone at these pools, waterfall, and caves was an amazing experience and something we had been missing since Baja.

-This is the novelty tourist map we used.
+This is the novelty tourist map of the Mountain Pine Ridge Forest Reserve we used.
 Don’t believe Lonely Planet, the Chiquibul road is significantly better than Cristo Rey.

 For the first time since the US we made it to a Shell gas station.
 Adios Pemex!We stopped on the Hummingbird Highway at the mennonite-run Country Barn for yogurt and ice cream.
 Ice cream every day keeps the doctor away… or something like that.
 Steve’s Diner in Spanish Lookout has wicked burgers.The Rio Frio caves.
 “Hammer Down” Edgar decided to take the road less travelled.
 He made it down the path with a little (a lot of) throttle, but needed a couple tugs from the recovery strap for the way back up.
 Note the three-wheeler action below.
 Our camp at Douglas Da Silva.
 Once again the pine tree reminded us of home… but the abandoned buildings in the forest reminded us of The Blair Witch Project.
 The Rio On pools.
 Great for cooling off in the afternoon and a great alternative to a shower in the morning.
 The 1000ft falls from about 1000ft away.Our campground above the Rio On pools.